azwidodo/Potterheads-Website/README.md

 # Hello!

 This is my first time ever creating a website completely from scratch.
-I first learned HTML/CSS a year ago now, but never made my own project.
+I first learned HTML/CSS a year ago, but never made my own project.
-So I thought, why not make one for Potterheads OC?
+So I thought, why not make one for Potterheads?
 Of course I had a lot of help and inspiration from Youtube tutorials and Google, but the design and "programming" was all me.
 Sorry if it's not great.
 I'm still learning!

 ### Huge thanks to...